AdobeDocs/journey-optimizer.en/help/using/audience/about-audiences.md

 ## Use audiences enrichment attributes in Journey Optimizer {#enrichment}

-When targeting an audience generated using composition workflows or custom upload (CSV file), you can leverage enrichment attributes from these audiences to build your journey and personalize your messages.
+When targeting an audience generated using composition workflows, you can leverage enrichment attributes from these audiences to build your journey and personalize your messages.

 * Create multiple path in a journey based on rules that leverage the targeted audience's enrichement attributes.
 To do this, target the audience using a [Read audience](../building-journeys/read-audience.md) activity then create rules in a [Condition](../building-journeys/condition-activity.md) activity based on the audience's enrichment attributes.